Wall to Wall (song): Background and composition

+"Wall to Wall" is an "electric" uptempo R&B and hip hop track.
+The song is in the key of G minor, and has a bouncing rhythm.
+The lyrics are based on the attraction between Brown and several women.
+The song features scratching parts.

 Critical reception

-Andy Kellman of Allmusic named "Wall to Wall" one of the album's highlights.
+Andy Kellman of AllMusic named "Wall to Wall" one of the album's highlights.
 Allison Stewart of The Washington Post called the song a "thumping, hook-happy beaut" and wrote that "it has just the right mix of familiarity and invention."
 DJ Z of DJ Booth called the song an "infectious dance number that should have ladies running towards the floor."
 Nathan S., a writer for the same publication, praised [the producers] production and called it a "perfectly enjoyable R&B/pop track", but commented "it's no "Kiss Kiss"."
 Patrick Robinson of 411 Mania praised the song as a "decent club jam" despite its low chart standings and said it had the same energy as "Run It!".
 Trent Fitzgerald of PopCrush listed "Wall to Wall" as the ninth best song released by Brown, writing that "it showed that Brown was a major force to be reckon with in the R&B game."